rchari-ml/redis-connector-nodejs/README.md

 # Common Issues
 Zeebe configuration and Redis configuration are the most common mistakes.
 Make sure spelling mistakes are avoided.
+>
+Ensure connector secret <code>secrets.REDIS_SECRET</code> is defined in your Camunda 8 environment.

 # References